 27 May ATM, debit & credit card safety

 There is more than convenience to think about when using your cards.
-You must also consider safety.
+You must also consider safety, especially when using an ATM.

 -Use ATMs in well-lit, public areas.
-If possible, have a friend accompany you to the ATM.
+If possible, have a friend accompany you.

 -When using an ATM, always be aware of your surroundings.
 Leave the area immediately if you feel there is something wrong or suspicious and report the circumstances to the police.

--If a suspicious person asks you to withdraw money from an ATM or offers to help you use the ATM, refuse and leave.
+-If a suspicious person asks you to withdraw money from an ATM or offers to help you, refuse and leave.

--Be sure to look at the ATM.
+-Be sure to look at ATMs before using them.
 If it looks like someone has tampered with the equipment, do not use it.
-A “skimmer” may have been attached to the ATM to steal your financial information.
+A “skimmer” may have been attached to steal your financial information.

 -Have your card ready to use before approaching the ATM.